-“The PCS Department teaches, researches, and practices at all levels of human interaction which aims towards the understanding of conflict and the assistance of communities to realize the development of peace and justice.
+“The PACS Department teaches, researches, and practices at all levels of human interaction which aims towards the understanding of conflict and the assistance of communities to realize the development of peace and justice.
 We do this through adherence to the following core virtues and values:

 - fostering interdisciplinary collaboration;